English Church Architecture.

-Great Casterton church (illustrated left, showing the S. aisle and W. tower, viewed from the southeast) is a building in chiefly thirteenth century style, to which the late fourteenth or, more probably, early fifteenth century has added a short Perpendicular W. tower, erected inside the W. bay of the pre-existing nave.
-However, the earlier work is not all of a piece, for the aisle arcades, although both look early within the century, are not identical in form, and the chancel has clearly been brought to its present length in two building phases, as may be seen immediately from the external masonry.
-The church guide describes the eastward extension of the chancel as contemporary with the tower, but surely that cannot be right, for the two lancets in the E. wall do not appear to be re-set and both they and the three conjoined stepped lancets towards the east end of the S. wall, seem so entirely imbued in the Early English style that it is almost inconceivable that a late fourteenth century mason could (or would have wished to) have fashioned them.
-The N. and S. arcades are each composed of two arches which are still round (see the S. arcade, right) and bear two flat chamfered mouldings springing from a circular central pier and semicircular responds.
-However, the capitals differ north from south, and although in their present state they appear re-tooled or renewed, if they do retain some semblance of their original form, then the N. arcade capitals are reminiscent of water leaf, suggesting a date not much later than c.
-1210, and the S. arcade capitals present a variant of stiff leaf, which, considered together with the round arches above, might be commensurate with a decade or two after that.
+Great Casterton church is a building in chiefly thirteenth century style, to which either the late fourteenth or, more probably, early fifteenth century has added a short Perpendicular W. tower, erected inside the W. bay of the pre-existing nave.
+However, the earlier work is not all of a piece, for the aisle arcades (although both look early within the century) are not identical in form, and the chancel has clearly been taken to its present length in two building phases, as may be seen immediately from the external masonry.
+Notes in the church describe the eastward extension of the chancel as contemporary with the tower, but surely that cannot be right, for the two lancets in the E. wall do not appear to be re-set and both they and the three conjoined stepped lancets towards the east end of the S. wall, seem so entirely conformable with the Early English style that it is almost inconceivable that a late fourteenth century mason could (or would have wished to) have fashioned them.
+The N. and S. arcades are each composed of two arches which are still round (see the S. arcade, below left) and bear two flat-chamfered mouldings springing from a circular central pier and semicircular responds.
+However, the capitals differ north to south, and although in their present state they appear re-tooled or renewed, if they do retain their original form, then the N. arcade capitals are reminiscent of water leaf, suggesting a date not much later than c.
+1210, and the S. arcade capitals present a variant of stiff leaf, which, considered together with the still round arches above, might be commensurate with a decade or two after that.
 Of course, other possibilities are that the capitals are misleading, or that the differences between them can be explained by the employment on the building of two different masons working more or less contemporaneously.
-Nevertheless, if the architectural evidence is taken at face value, dates for the N. and S. arcades of c.
-1210 and c.
-1225, and for the western and eastern parts of the chancel, of the early and mid thirteenth century, would probably fit reasonably well.

 The aisles are now lit only by lancets to the east and by a three-light window each to the north and south, with new intersecting tracery.
 The chancel is lit by: (i) a N. lancet towards the west; (ii) a S. lancet opposite and, further east, the window described above, formed of three stepped lancets; and (iii) two widely spaced E. lancets, each with an order of shafts with leaf volute capitals, supporting a keeled roll.
 In the gable above, a panel set in a recess surrounded by another keeled roll, features the carved figure of a bearded man, probably intended to represent St. Peter.
 (See the photograph, left.)